ollantaytambo

 ollantaytambo history

-In pre-Columbian times, there was a little citadel in the current Ollantaytambo mountain that the Aymaras (1200 – 1400 B.C.) occupied and refurbished.
-Later, they sought to build a series of checkpoints to protect this citadel against the Inca’s expansion.
+In pre-Columbian times, the Aymaras occupied and refurbished a little citadel in the current Ollantaytambo mountain.
+Later, they build a series of checkpoints to protect the citadel facing the Inca expansion.

 1. The Sun Real House